 5. Barry Bonds, San Francisco Giants

 Were it not for the cloud that hangs over Barry Bonds' later career, this would easily rank No. 1 all time.
 Barry Bonds already looked like a future Hall of Famer when he signed a six-year, $43 million deal, having won two of the last three National League MVP awards in Pittsburgh, and the run of this contract did nothing to dispel that.
 Bonds immediately won another MVP award, putting up 49.6 WAR over the life of the deal.
 Ironically, his PED usage didn't start until after this contract, on the next deal that kept him in California.

 Manny Ramirez is best known now for his goofy, unhinged behavior better known as "Manny Being Manny," but people forget just how good he was as a hitter during his prime.
 Though that prime began in Cleveland, it reached new heights when he signed an eight-year, $160 million contract with the Red Sox.
 Ramirez started the contract with five straight top ten MVP finishes, ultimately helping the team to two World Series titles (and a World Series MVP for himself).

 3. Reggie Jackson, New York Yankees

 The reason the Yankees swing and miss so hard on big free agent contracts is one of the first ones they ever pulled was such a massive home run.
-Five years, $2.9 million is nothing nowadays, but it was huge money in the 1970s, and “Mr. October” was worth every penny.
-Jackson was an all-star every season of the deal and won two World Series titles with the team, putting up 12 homers in 34 games in the playoffs over that span.
+Five years, $2.9 million is nothing nowadays, but it was huge money in the 1970s, and "Mr. October" was worth every penny.
+The former Baltimore Orioles and Oakland Athletics slugger was an all-star every season of the deal and won two World Series titles with the team, putting up 12 homers in 34 games in the playoffs over that span.

 2. Greg Maddux, Atlanta Braves